-Table 4.3.1: Surface water bodies, groundwater bodies and their dimensions
+Table 4.3.1: Surface water bodies, groundwater bodies and their dimensions Source: WISE: corrections/additions provided by EL late 2014.

-4.4 Identification of significant pressures and impacts
+Identification of significant pressures and impacts

 Even though in certain RBDs limited information on methods for defining significant pressures is available, the WISE summary report shows that determination of significant pressures has been made for all of the RBDs.
 Table 4.4.1 gives an overall picture of the significance of the different pressures within the country.
-These data indicate that diffuse pollution is assessed as the most significant pressure in Greece, affecting 63% of surface water bodies (802 SWBs) followed by point source pollution which affects 45% (520 SWBs).
-"Other pressures" affect 17% (228 SWBs), and surface water abstraction affects 6% (74 SWBs) of surface water bodies.
-Additionally, pressures such as water flow regulations and morphological alterations, other morphological alterations and river management are allocated smaller percentages, i.e. 3% (42 SWBs), 0.3% (4 SWBs), and 1% (14 SWBs) respectively.
+These data indicate that diffuse pollution is assessed as the most significant pressure in Greece, affecting 48% of surface water bodies (808 SWBs) followed by point source pollution which affects 33% (549 SWBs).
+"Other pressures" affect 14% (229 SWBs), and surface water abstraction affects 4% (74 SWBs) of surface water bodies.
+Additionally, pressures such as water flow regulations and morphological alterations, other morphological alterations, river management and transitional and coastal water management are allocated smaller percentages, i.e. 3% (43 SWBs), 0.3% (4